Kevin Durant in Corbin Carroll jersey at D-backs game: 'That's pretty cool'

 “Someone said it in the third inning, so I gave it a peek,” Carroll told reporters after a 3-0 win over the Milwaukee Brewers.

-“That’s pretty cool. … Seven-year-old Corbin going and watching him, so for him to be there watching, that’s pretty cool.”
+“That’s pretty cool. … 7-year-old Corbin going and watching him, so for him to be there watching, that’s pretty cool.”

 Carroll did not start for the first time this year but entered in the ninth inning as a defensive sub.

-When Carroll was six years old, his hometown Seattle SuperSonics drafted Durant with the No. 2 overall pick in 2007.
+When Carroll was 6 years old in 2007, his hometown Seattle SuperSonics drafted Durant with the No. 2 overall pick.
 The phenom earned the 2007-08 Rookie of the Year.

 He watched the game with some of his Suns teammates, including noted Jake McCarthy fan Cam Payne.